Battagram District

-Overview and history
+Geography

 The district of Battagram is located at a latitude of 34.41 and longitude of 73.1.
 It is surrounded by Kohistan District to the north, Mansehra District to the east, (Torghar District) to the south, and Shangla District to the west.

 It has a land area of 1301 km2.
 Battagram obtained the status of a district in July 1993, when it was upgraded from a Tehsil and separated from Mansehra District.